 - Exercise at least 4 hours a week.

-- Avoid alcohol, or have no more than one alcoholic drink in a day.
+- Avoid alcohol, or have no more than 1 alcoholic drink in a day.

 - If possible, limit or reduce radiation from imaging tests, especially during puberty.